 Instructions

 - Wash the gherkins or cucumbers.
 Leave gherkins whole, but if using cucumbers, cut in half lengthways and remove any seeds by running a teaspoon down the length of each half.
-Cut each half into 3–4 slices lengthwise, then cut the lengths in half on the diagonal so you end up with spear-shaped pieces about 6–7cm/2½–2¾in long.
+Cut each half into 2 quarters lengthwise.
+If still a bit thick then slice in half lengthwise again.

 - Tip into a colander and rinse the gherkins or cucumbers under cold water.
 Drain well, tossing to encourage any excess water to drain away.
 Leave for 5–10 minutes to dry.